 Moreover, cacao (or chocolate) drinks are best served hot.
 Take a sip; you can feel their relative thick consistency along with their rich, creamy, and sweet flavor.

-The history of drinking coffee can trace back to Yemen in the mid 15th century.
-Then their popularity has spread to other places like India, the Middle East, Africa, Europe, Southeast Asia.
-And now, coffee is one of the most popular drinks in many countries.
+The history of drinking coffee can trace back to Yemen in the mid-15th century.
+Then their popularity spread to other places like India, the Middle East, Africa, Europe, and Southeast Asia.
+And today, coffee is one of the most popular drinks all over the world.

 There is no big difference between how coffee was processed in the past and now.
 First, people need to roast the coffee beans – a fruit of the coffee plant, then grind them into fine particles.
 Coffee is usually served hot, but iced coffee is also well-loved.